Madison Square Garden: Concerts

+The current record-holder for most appearances is Billy Joel, who as of July 2024 had played the Garden 150 times.
+That figure includes a "residency" of monthly concerts that he started in 2014 and played nearly continuously for a decade.
+Joel has stated that the site "has the best acoustics, the best audiences, the best reputation, and the best history of great artists who have played there.
+It is the iconic, holy temple of rock and roll for most touring acts."
+Joel would set his first record for most consecutive performances by a music artist at Madison Square Garden in 2006 after performing 12 consecutive concerts at the arena from January to April of that year.
+In December 2013, Joel would also be named as Madison Square Garden's first ever music "franchise" with this honor also making it so he would join the New York Knicks, New York Rangers and New York Liberty in being recognized as an original Madison Square Garden franchise.

+The Grateful Dead performed in the venue 53 times from 1979 to 1994, with the first show being held on January 7, 1979, and the last being on October 19, 1994; their longest run was in September 1991.

 The Who have headlined at the venue 32 times, including a four-night stand in 1974, a five-night stand in 1979, a six-night stand in 1996, and four-night stands in 2000 and 2002.
 They also performed at The Concert for New York City in 2001.

-On March 10, 2020, a 50th-anniversary celebration of The Allman Brothers Band entitled 'The Brothers' took place featuring the five surviving members of the final Allman Brothers lineup and Chuck Leavell.
+On March 10, 2020, a 50th-anniversary celebration of The Allman Brothers Band titled 'The Brothers' took place, featuring the five surviving members of the final Allman Brothers lineup and Chuck Leavell.
 Dickey Betts was invited to participate but his health precluded him from traveling.
 This was the final concert at the venue before the COVID-19 pandemic forced its closure.
 Live shows returned to The Garden when the Foo Fighters headlined a show there on June 20, 2021.
 The show was for a vaccinated audience only and was the first 100 percent capacity concert in a New York arena since the start of the pandemic.